-Ratified by Thailand in 1999, the ICECSR sets forth the principle of non-discrimination, guaranteeing that the rights in the Covenant must be exercised without discrimination of any kind.
-Articles 6 and 7 set out rights with regards to employment, including the right to work, and the right to just and favourable working conditions.
-41 General comment No. 23 states that State Parties should
+Ratified by Thailand in 1999, the ICECSR sets forth the principle of non-discrimination, guaranteeing that the rights in the covenant must be able to be exercised without discrimination of any kind.
+Articles 6 and 7 set out rights with regards to employment, including the right to work, and the right to just and favourable conditions of work.41 General comment No. 23 states that State Parties should demonstrate they "have taken all steps necessary towards the realisation of the right within their maximum available resources". and that any failure to take such steps "amounts to a violation of the Covenant".42 It further recommends the introduction of "quotas or other temporary special measures to enable women and other members of groups that have experienced discrimination to reach high-level posts and provide incentives for the private sector to do so".43

-The Committee on Economic, Social and Cultural Rights (CESCR), has commented specifically on harassment in the workplace on the basis of sex, sexual orientation, gender identity, and intersex status, among others.
-The report lists nine minimal elements that should be included in national policy and applied to both the public and private sectors in regards to sexual harassment.
-This includes the provision of an explicit definition of sexual harassment in the workplace, mandatory training for all employees, and ensuring victims have access to justice.
-On the subject of gender equality, the report notes that in order to ensure the equal treatment of female workers, State Parties need to address structural obstacles that perpetuate gender inequality such as traditional gender roles and intersectional discrimination.
-Upholding gender equality does not mean treating women as a special group, but instead requires State Parties be cognisant of the differing needs of female and male workers at different points throughout their life cycle, and be aware of elements like provision of child care and safety for pregnant workers.
+The Committee on Economic, Social and Cultural Rights (CESCR), has commented specifically on harassment at the workplace on the basis of sex, sexual orientation, gender identity, and intersex status, among others.
+The report lists nine minimal elements that should be included in national policy and applied to both the public and private sectors with regards to sexual harassment.
+This includes the provision of an explicit definition of sexual harassment at the workplace, mandatory training for all employees, and ensuring that victims have access to justice.44 On the subject of gender equality, the report notes that in order to ensure equal treatment of female workers, State Parties need to address "structural obstacles that perpetuate gender inequality" such as traditional gender roles and intersectional discrimination.45 Upholding gender equality does not mean treating women as a special group, but instead requires State Parties be cognisant of the differing needs of female and male workers at different points throughout their life cycle and be aware of elements like provision of child care and safety for pregnant workers.46